damiiete/Airflow_Ingestion/README.md

 # Airflow_Ingestion

 ## Introduction
-This project uses [Apache Airflow](https://airflow.apache.org/) to create workflow ocherstartion of a data pipeline that extracts, changes the format and uploads the data to a data lake (GCS).
+This project uses [Apache Airflow](https://airflow.apache.org/) to create workflow orchestration of a data pipeline that extracts, changes the format and uploads the data to a data lake (GCS).

 ## Process